-Bikes are also available in the Campus Center for students to borrow free of charge.
+Bikes are also available in the Beck Center or students to borrow free of charge.
 The University is located less than one mile from the Transit Center of Lexington's mass transit service, Lextran, and stops for five different Lextran routes are located on campus.
 This includes four traditional Lextran bus routes costing \$1 per ride.